JoelNiklaus/joelniklaus.github.io/_pages/cv.md

 	Studying Swiss Court Decisions from a Natural Language Processing Perspective Supervision of Bachelor and Master theses

-* **Master of Science in Computer Science – insigni cum laude** - University of Bern, , NEUCHÂTEL AND FRiBOURG, Bern, Switzerland Sep.
+* **Master of Science in Computer Science – insigni cum laude** - University of Bern, NEUCHÂTEL AND FRIBOURG, Bern, Switzerland Sep.
 2018 ‑ Dec.
 2019

   Major 90: Computer Science with a specialization in Data Science (Grade average: **5.50/6**)<br>
 	Minor 30: Sports Science (Grade average: 4.96/6) and various additional courses<br>